LastMileNow/lastmilenow.github.io/opensource/index.md

 ---
 layout: page
 title: Open Source Committee
-subtitle: overseeing the organization's open source projects and funding public open sources
+subtitle: overseeing the organization's open source projects
 ---
 ## What we do
 ### Managing the development process